 All together this gave me an uneasy feeling.
 I became anxious about her.

 I picked up the phone and called the neurologist.
-Dr Stephano remembered her.
+Dr. Stephano remembered her.
 She found her very nervous “a little psychiatric” so very nervous she said.
-I said that it probably because she is afraid it might be metastases.
+I said that it was probably because she was afraid it might be metastases.

 She was surprised I wanted her to see Mrs. Wesley on the very same day and that I thought that the MRI should be much sooner.
 “Today would be best. “